 Copyright: © 2021 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses/by/4.0/). all cells within a voxel, and contributions from the extra-cellular space.
-When there is restriction of water diffusion at surface boundaries, the pulsed gradient spin echo (PGSE) Nuclear Magnetic Resonance (NMR) diffusion measurement provides a probe of the length scales of anisotropic microstructures [11].
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/). restriction of water diffusion at surface boundaries, the pulsed gradient spin echo (PGSE) Nuclear Magnetic Resonance (NMR) diffusion measurement provides a probe of the length scales of anisotropic microstructures [11].